Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 For a fixed system size $L$, the plateau of the spectral function $f^2(\omega)$ becomes narrower and the ratio $\omega_{\mathrm{Th}}/\omega_{\mathrm{H}}$ decreases with the growth of the disorder strength $W$.
 At the same time, the spectral function decays algebraically at high frequencies, $f^2(\omega)\propto \omega^{-\alpha}$, with a power $\alpha$ increasing with disorder strength $W$, reflecting the slow-down of system's dynamics.
-At disorder strengths corresponding to the level statistics intermediate between the ETH and MBL regimes, the exponent $\alpha$ approaches values close to unity~\cite{Mierzejewski16}, which correspond either to a power-law decay of the autocorrelation function $\left \langle S^z_j(t) S^z_j \right \rangle \propto t^{-\beta}$ with a very small exponent $\beta$, or when $\alpha \to 1$, to a logarithmic decay time~\cite{Sels20obstruction}.
+At disorder strengths corresponding to the level statistics intermediate between the ETH and MBL regimes, the exponent $\alpha$ approaches values close to unity~\cite{Mierzejewski16}, which correspond either to a power-law decay of the autocorrelation function $\left \langle \hat{S}^z_j(t) \hat{S}^z_j \right \rangle \propto t^{-\beta}$, with a very small exponent $\beta$, or when $\alpha \to 1$, to a logarithmic decay time~\cite{Sels20obstruction}.
 Upon further increase of the disorder strength, the averaged spectral function $f^2(\omega)$ starts to differ qualitatively from its \textit{typical} counterpart.
 In the MBL regime, there are no traces of the plateau in $f^2(\omega)$, as shown in Fig.~\ref{fig:f2}(b).

 Increase of the disorder strength leads to the accumulation of weight $C_0$ of the spectral function at zero frequency.
-In the limit $\omega \to 0$, the spectral function reproduces the infinite time average of the autocorelation function $\left \langle S^z_j(t) S^z_j \right \rangle$, reflecting the memory of the system about its initial state.
+In the limit $\omega \to 0$, the spectral function reproduces the infinite time average of the autocorelation function $\left \langle \hat{S}^z_j(t) \hat{S}^z_j \right \rangle$, reflecting the memory of the system about its initial state.
 The stiffness $C_0$ is shown in Fig.~\ref{fig:f2}(b).
 In the ETH regime, $C_0$ decays exponentially with the system size $L$ indicating the ergodicity of system's dynamics.
 In contrast, in the MBL regime, $C_0$ remains, to a good approximation, independent of $L$.
 Hence, $C_0$ follows the trends schematically represented in Fig.~\ref{fig:flow2}(b).
-The value of $C_0$ decreases with the growth of $L$, and this decrease is more pronounced with the increase of system size.
-This behavior of the results, similarly to the other examples discussed in this Section, does not allow for unambiguous conclusions about the fate of the system in the $L \to \infty$ limit.
+This behavior follows the general trend illustrated in Fig.~\ref{fig:flow2}~(b) and, similarly to the other examples discussed in this Section, does not allow for unambiguous conclusions about the fate of the system in the $L \to \infty$ limit.